No State shall enter into any Treaty, Alliance, or Confederation; grant Letters of Marque and Reprisal....

-In The Federalist No. 44, James Madison noted that these proscriptions (like the prohibition on treaties) either “need[ed] no explanation” or (like the restrictions on letters of marque and reprisal) were “fully justified by the advantage of uniformity in all points which relate to national powers; and of immediate responsibility to the nation in all those for whose conduct the nation itself is to be responsible.”
-Justice Joseph Story concurred, writing in his Commentaries on the Constitution of the United States that the state marque and reprisal restriction "is appropriately confined to the national government” because “the protection of the whole Union is confided to the national arm, and the national power,” and no state “should possess military means to overawe the Union, or to endanger the general safety.”
+In The Federalist No. 44, James Madison noted that these proscriptions (like the prohibition on treaties) either “need[ed] no explanation” or (like the restrictions on letters of marque and reprisal) were “fully justified by the advantage of uniformity in all points which relate to foreign powers; and of immediate responsibility to the nation in all those for whose conduct the nation itself is to be responsible.”
+Justice Joseph Story concurred, writing in his Commentaries on the Constitution of the United States (1833) that the power to issue letters of marque and reprisal “is appropriately confined to the national government” because “the protection of the whole Union is confided to the national arm, and the national power,” and no state “should possess military means to overawe the Union, or to endanger the general safety.”
 As noted foreign-affairs scholar Louis Henkin remarked, “these restrictions are as clear as words can make them and have raised no issues. . . . ”

 The courts have had little occasion to deal with the clause, though in Holmes v.
 Jennison (1840), Justice Roger B. Taney, writing for himself and three other Justices, commented that the clause “positively and unconditionally” forbade states from entering into treaties, and that “even the consent of Congress could not authorize” them to do so.
-He also distinguished formal “treaties,” which were expressly forbidden to states, from “agreements” and “compacts" that Congress could authorize.
+Taney, citing Emmerich de Vattel (1714–1767), also distinguished formal “treaties,” which were expressly forbidden to states, from “agreements” and “compacts,” which Congress could authorize.